 The mountains surrounding the world-renowned resort towns of Queenstown and Wanaka feature thrilling backcountry terrain and dramatic scenery.
 Enjoy an unforgettable day with 4 runs of heli-ski or heli-board bliss.
-Your day's adventure starts when you arrive at the staging area where you meet your guide, pilot and group.
-Here you will receive a comprehensive safety briefing including back country and helicopter safety.
 Runs vary between 1500 to 2500 vertical feet of treeless skiing in sheltered basins, bowls and wide rolling mountain flanks with the opportunity to sample some of more advanced terrain.
-You have a guide with you the whole time and lunch is also included.

 Leaving from the Wanaka lakefront, take a gentle cruise around picturesque Lake Wanaka while relaxing with a glass of local wine or beer and a selection of cheeses.
 The cruise is fully licensed so further drinks can be purchased on board.